A little while back Hudson was gifted this book by the publisher Orangutan books.

 what the book is about…

 It then goes on to talk about each of the animals and what they enjoy.
 The idea of this is that it shows the differences between each animal but also that these differences are to be celebrated.
-There are colourful, full-page illustrations that contain plenty of opportunity to have discussions about how it can be good to be different.
+There are colourful, full-page illustrations that contain plenty of opportunities to have discussions about how it can be good to be different.
 The book isn’t too long so children won’t get bored and there is some really great use of language.
 The text is rhyming and there are loads of great adjectives thrown in.

 Kids will love the little bits of humour throughout the book such as the hippo with smelly breath or the dung beetle eating poo!